menelik7/Bamazon/README.md

 A `CLI` commerce app that is cool and easy to use.  `mySQL and Node.js` were the tools of choice.
 The app provides a hassle-free shopping experience to the customer, and allows the Manager to gain easy access to his inventory and edit as needed.

+Our database has two tables:
+1. `products` will be used to display available items to the customer, as well as products for sale to the Manager.
+2. `departments` will be used to display products for sale to the Supervisor.

 ## Bamazon Customer

 ###### At Startup

-When the customer launches the app, he/she will be given the option to choose from a list of available items:
+When the customer launches the app, he/she will be given the option to choose from a list of available items pulled from the `products` table:

 ![Image of Customer View Initial Screen](https://menelik7.github.io/Bamazon/images/CustomerView1.PNG "Customer View Initial Screen")